rorynl/Moto-Guzzi-V7II-Motorcycle-Manuals/README.md

 # Manuals
-I have uploaded a brief video about these documents on YouTube at...
+I have uploaded a brief video about these documents on YouTube:

 To download a manual: